|

 thoracic spine curvature directed to the right, the only left-handed player

-of the ribs and vertebrae.
-Bending of the thoracic spine to the right in
+rotation of the ribs and vertebrae.
+Bending of the thoracic spine to the

-right-handers and to the left in left-handers follows because the spine loses
+right in right-handers and to the left in left-handers follows because the

-support from the ribs.
-Spinal curvature triggers the rotation of vertebrae
+spine loses support from the ribs.
+Spinal curvature triggers the rotation of

-and ribs by the muscles and vice versa.
+vertebrae and ribs by the muscles and vice versa.
+This can

 significant correlation between scoliosis configuration and handedness in 254